Are you thinking about losing weight?

 - Focus on Attainability …

 Even though research shows that if you get your mindset right, positive results will follow.
 So, when you stop and think actually it is common sense!
-A clear and right purpose and intention is needed to make that shift.
+A clear and right purpose and intention are needed to make that shift.

-With my experience added to this, EVERY diet and weight-loss strategy has its pros and cons, but for anyone of these to truly work its magic, you’ve got to get yourself in the right mind set.
+With my experience added to this, EVERY diet and weight-loss strategy has its pros and cons, but for any one of these to truly work its magic, you’ve got to get yourself in the right mindset.

-Majority of the people try to lose weight with the worst state of mind.
+The majority of the people try to lose weight with the worst state of mind.
 They are just wanting to “fix” themselves but not really preparing themselves mentally for when they go into their diets.
 They simply jump into diets and exercise plans out of self-deprecation, all the while pinching their “trouble” spots, calling themselves “fat” and feeling altogether not enough.
-They get obsessed with what’s on the scales, comparisons, results, focusing on quick fixes and in return they are completely losing sight of sustainability and even more importantly their health.
+They get obsessed with what’s on the scales, comparisons, results, focusing on quick fixes and in return, they are completely losing sight of sustainability and even more importantly their health.

 This type of thinking can be destructive.
-Rather than focusing on the good that can come of weight loss – such as better health, a longer life, more enjoyment in everyday activities and the prevention of diabetes and heart disease – these folks focus on negative thoughts.
+Rather than focusing on the good that can come of weight loss – such as better health, a longer life, more enjoyment in everyday activities, and the prevention of diabetes and heart disease – these folks focus on negative thoughts.
 Ultimately, a negative mindset leads to failure.”

 Yes, shifting your attitude around weight loss isn’t just about feeling good; it’s about results.
 In fact, the more dissatisfied women are with their bodies, the more likely they are to avoid exercise, or they may go to the extreme causing more damage to their health and mind.

-According to research published in 3015 in the International Journal of Obesity, by simply thinking that you’re overweight predicts future weight gain, While psychologists stress that how you see yourself and your core identity predicts your actions (see yourself as overweight, averse to exercise or unworthy, and you’ll act accordingly), biology
+According to research published in 3015 in the International Journal of Obesity, simply thinking that you’re overweight predicts future weight gain, While psychologists stress that how you see yourself and your core identity predicts your actions (see yourself as overweight, averse to exercise, or unworthy, and you’ll act accordingly), biology

 may also play a role.

-We know that stress hormone cortisol, which your adrenal glands secrete every time you get down on yourself or worry about how you measure up on the scale, increases distribution of fat around the abdomen.
+We know that the stress hormone cortisol, which your adrenal glands secrete every time you get down on yourself or worry about how you measure up on the scale, increases the distribution of fat around the abdomen.

 - Change Your Goals

 Losing weight might be a result, but it shouldn’t be the goal.
-Rather, your goals should small, sustainable things over which you have full control.
+Rather, your goals should be small, sustainable things over which you have full control.